For questions not answered here, please see our fellowship FAQ.

 An applicant’s statement of interest in one of these options does not bear on the CASBS fellowship selection committee’s process, nor does it guarantee that an applicant will receive this particular fellowship in the event that they are awarded a CASBS fellowship.

-The Berggruen Institute seeks to encourage a deeper understanding of technological, social, and cultural transformations that are reshaping the human condition, and a better informed practical response.
-It organizes and supports inquiries that bring interdisciplinary knowledge to questions of governance, of philosophy and culture, and global restructuring including, especially, the role of China.
+The Berggruen Institute seeks to encourage a deeper understanding of the great political, economic, social, and cultural transformations that are reshaping the human condition, in order to better inform practical responses.
+It organizes and supports inquiries that bring multicultural and interdisciplinary knowledge to questions of governance, of philosophy and culture, and of global restructuring including especially the role of China.

-To this end, the Institute sponsors up to five fellowships annually at CASBS.
+To this end, the Institute sponsors up to five fellowships annually at the Center for Advanced Study in the Behavioral Sciences (CASBS) at Stanford.
 Berggruen fellows need not be academics, but they must be committed to intellectual work of the highest quality.
-As fellows, they will have time for their own projects of research and writing, but they will be asked also to collaborate with other fellows and to make at least some effort to present their work to non-specialists.
+As fellows, they will have time for their own projects of research and writing, but they will be asked also to collaborate closely with Berggruen fellows at other campuses and to make at least some effort to present their work to non-specialists.

 Applications for a Berggruen fellowship at CASBS should be made through the CASBS application portal.
 All applications are reviewed by both the CASBS fellowship selection committee and the Berggruen fellowship committee.